 Abarim Publications' online Biblical Hebrew Dictionary

-Besides as the name Arad, the word ערד ('rd) does not exists in the Hebrew of the Bible.
+Besides as the name Arad, the word ערד ('rd) does not exist in the Hebrew of the Bible.
 Jones' Dictionary of Old Testament Proper Names, however, reports that this root occurs in at least three cognate languages:

 In Arabic this word exists as verb meaning to flee.
 In Syrian Ethiopian it exists in the meaning of untamed.
 And the noun exists in Chaldean where it denotes the wild ass.
 This Aramaic noun did make it into the Bible.
 It occurs in Job 39:5 in the form ערוד ('arod).